EGO-Tech/starbase-ships/rocker/README.md

 The ship has the following features:

 - Standard Cruise function
-- Turtle function with adjustable rate
+- Turtle and Sloth function with adjustable rates
 - 12 T2 generators with four T2 fuel chambers and eight spare rods on racks
 - Radiators that provide more than adequate cooling
 - Two small and two medium propellant tanks with 10,000,000 units of propellant